 The origins of the April feria, La Feria, as locals refer to it, dates from the year 1846 where Narciso Bonaplata and Jose Maria de Ybarra signed a proposal presenting it to the town council, asking if the days 19, 20 and 21st of April could be spent celebrating the annual Seville fair.
 A year later, after its acceptance, Seville celebrate its first Seville April fair supported by many farmers and ranchers.

 From then on, the three day Seville fair has now become a 7 days fair.
 It starts in Prado de San Sebastian, current area of the Remedy neighborhood, and gains more momentum regarding the evolutions of its lighting that stats with old oil, or the constitution of their “casetas”, that are no longer dedicated to lively stock but are dedicated to dance, music and the good gastronomy for the Sevillians and the tourists.
 The Seville fair starts Monday night with the traditional “pescaito” dinner and the lighting of the “alumbrao”, and finished the following Sunday.
-The Fair receives a good number of tourists, mainly from Spain.
+The city of Seville receives a good number of tourists, mainly from Spain.
 Despite their numbers are not as high as at Easter, if you plan your trip to Seville around these dates it makes sense to book well in advance.

 During four years year of history, illustrious and kings have visited the Seville fair, for example the Queen Isabel II, that when to enjoy the fair in 1877, the 1st year were paper lanterns were put up.
 In 1916 the kings Don Alfonso XII and Doña Victoria Eugenia visited the Seville April fair for the first time, then in 1966 the princes of Monaco and finally, in 1968 the King Don Juan Carlos and the Queen Sofia.

 In short, the Seville April fair is a tradition that keeps the whole Seville busy during one week, which causes an important part of Seville’s activity in the its “casetas”, amusement parks and all other services.
-It is not easy to decide if it is Easter or the Fair that Sevillanos prefer…. both are an so deeply rooted in the city that the question is a bit like “which of your sons or daugthers….?”
+It is not easy to decide if it is Seville Easter week or the Fair that Sevillanos prefer…. both are an so deeply rooted in the city that the question is a bit like “which of your sons or daugthers….?”

 Today, tourists, on top of the usual transportation ways can now use two metro stops that have been place right next to the Seville fair area.